 KS5 (Secondary years 12,13)

-Each school can enter the 2 best entries from each year group.
+Each school can enter the 2 best entries from each year group for Mother Tongue and the 2 best entries per year group for Other Tongue.

 Shortlisted entries will be selected by a panel of judges and will receive certificates.
-Winners of KS3, 4 and 5 will also receive Amazon vouchers
+Winners will receive Amazon vouchers

 Routes into Languages East invites young writers to send in their poetry and verse for this multi-lingual poetry competition.
 There are two categories: